byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<ArticMine>** POS can use borrowed capital
 **\<Isthmus>** There are probably some small bugs, feel free to fix it. :- 0
 **\<gingeropolous>** thanks Isthmus
-**\<suraeNoether>** Isthmus: sorry to bother you, i just want to make sure i understand: does that mean 1 million euros can drive the monero blockchain to be more than 1 million gigs in size?
+**\<suraeNoether>** Isthmus: sorry to bother you, i just want to make sure i understand: does that mean 1 million euros can drive the byterub blockchain to be more than 1 million gigs in size?
 **\<suraeNoether>** within a DAY?
 **\<Isthmus>** I think it might take 2 days to get to 10 TB
 **\<Isthmus>** But essentially.